 Posted April 16, 2018 - In Kisela v.
 Hughes, 584 U.S. ___, (2018), a §1983 civil rights lawsuit involving an officer’s use of deadly force, the United States Supreme Court held that the officer was entitled to qualified immunity because his actions did not violate “clearly established law.”
 Click here to read more.

 US Supreme Court Rules in Favor of Police in D.C.
 House Party Case

-Posted January 29, 2018 - Recently, in District of Columbia v.
-Wesby, 583 U.S. ___ (2018), the United States Supreme Court rejected a claim made by sixteen trespassing partygoers that the police lacked probable cause to arrest them.
+Posted January 29, 2018 - In District of Columbia v.
+Wesby, 583 U.S. 577 (2018), the United States Supreme Court rejected a claim made by sixteen trespassing partygoers that the police lacked probable cause to arrest them.
 The circumstances unfolded at about 1:00 a.m. in the middle of March, when District of Columbia police officers responded to a complaint about loud music and illegal activities at a house described as “vacant” by the caller, a former neighborhood commissioner.
 Upon arrival, several neighbors confirmed that the house should have been empty.
 Click here to read more.